Economy of Mexico: Economic sectors

 Hacienda of San Antonio Coapa by José María Velasco Gómez.

 Gross Domestic Product (GDP) in purchasing power parity (PPP) in 2024 was estimated at US$3,43 trillion, and GDP per capita in PPP at US$25,963.
 The service sector is the largest component of GDP at 70.5%, followed by the industrial sector at 25.7% (2006 est.).
 Agriculture represents only 3.9% of GDP (2006 est.).
-The Mexican labor force is estimated at 38 million, of which 18% is occupied in agriculture, 24% in the industry sector, and 58% in the service sector (2003 est.).
+The Mexican labor force is estimated at 38 million, of which 18% is employed in agriculture, 24% in industry, and 58% in the service sector (2003 est.).
 Mexico's largest source of foreign income is remittances.

 Agriculture

-Agriculture as a percentage of total GDP has been steadily declining and now resembles that of developed nations in that it plays a smaller role in the economy.
+Agriculture as a percentage of total GDP has been steadily declining and now resembles that of developed nations, playing a smaller role in the economy.
 In 2006, agriculture accounted for 3.9% of GDP, down from 7% in 1990, and 25% in 1970.
 Given the historic structure of ejidos, it employs a considerably high percentage of the workforce: 18% in 2003, mostly of which grows basic crops for subsistence, compared to 2–5% in developed nations in which production is highly mechanized.